 literature review

+Given the aforementioned limitations, understanding the neurobiological and physiological underpinning of emotional intensity is critical to assessing AI’s potential, and shortcomings, in this domain.
 From a neurobiological perspective, emotions can be defined as responses to events of personal significance, characterized by particular subjective experiences and complex biological changes.
 This organized set of reactions is connected to the activation of a network of cortical and subcortical structures, which make up the limbic system.
 Emotion is a departure from a state of calm, characterized by specific internal physiological reactions related to different responses and by an impulse to act.
 The function of emotions is therefore physiological, motivational, cognitive, communicative, individual, and social in nature.
 Emotions can be considered immediate response patterns, automatically triggered, and generally stereotyped.
 Basic emotions are elicited by the perception of a stimulus subjectively perceived as emotionally significant and are characterized by a complex set of hormonal, vegetative, and motor responses, accompanied by cognitive, experiential, and even social reactions typical of our species [3].
 Emotional responses represent the efferent component of mental states, expressed through voluntary or involuntary motor acts.
-Emotion regulation involves the activation of new emotional responses or the modification of ongoing ones in order to express the behaviour considered most appropriate to the environmental conditions.
+Emotion regulation entails activating new emotional responses or modifying ongoing ones to align with behaviors deemed appropriate for the given context.
 The complex connections among neural structures allow for the regulation of emotions based on both automatic cognitive mechanisms and strategically guided processes.
 As indispensable signals for regulating communication, emotions are also social mediators.
 In fact, an adult can channel emotions and act in accordance with social and cultural rules and expectations [3].